 Our series of talks and discussions continues with lectures by Professor John Eatwell, Dr Clive Oppenheimer, Professor Peter Abrahams, Dr Fiona Cooke and Professor Andrew Wallace-Hadrill.
 Meet Girtonian authors Dr Julia Golding and Christina Koning.
 Experience the music of the Victorian era with a 19th century Parlour Music Concert and with Queen Victoria’s Consort.
-Follow in the footsteps of Girtonians in the 20s and 30s and try your hand at tea dancing in the Hall.
+Follow in the footsteps of Girtonians in the Edwardian era and try your hand at tea dancing in the Hall.

 We look forward to welcoming your children and grandchildren to help us celebrate this very special anniversary.
 Experience retro computer games with the Centre for Computing History, discover suffragette Jiu Jitsu and learn to ride a Penny Farthing.
 Join the turn of the century Girton fire brigade and become a suffragist.
 Be inspired by the Cambridge alumnae banner and work with artists to create your own and join our march through time.
 Family friendly activities also include a treasure hunt, zorbing, archery and birds of prey.